We Specialize in 401(k) Audits

 We offer the following:

-- Help you determine if you qualify for a 401(k) Audit
+- Help you determine if you are required to have a 401(k) Audit

 - Experience with the rules and regulations of 401(k) plans.